Justice Bell (Valley Forge): 1915 – 1920: Suffrage awareness tours and the 19th Amendment

 The bell also traveled to other states in 1920 to raise awareness for the 19th Amendment of the U.S. Constitution, which would give women the right to vote.
 The Justice Bell was taken to the first national convention of the Congressional Union for Woman Suffrage (National Women's Party) in Washington, D.C.
 It was also present at the national suffrage convention in Chicago.

 The 19th Amendment was ratified on August 18, 1920.
-The Justice Bell was sounded at a celebration ceremony led by Katherine Wentworth Ruschenberger was held on Independence Square, behind Independence Hall in Philadelphia on September 25, 1920.
-Ruschenberger's niece, Katharine Wentworth, released the Justice Bell from silence before a large crowd that had gathered on the south side of Independence Hall.
+On September 25, 1920, the Justice Bell was honored at a celebration ceremony led by Katherine Wentworth Ruschenberger at Independence Square, on the south side of Independence Hall.
+Ruschenberger's niece, Katharine Wentworth, rang the bell for the very first time, releasing the clapper before a large crowd.
 Two of Susan B. Anthony's nieces were among the many dignitaries in attendance.
 The bell rang 48 times, once for every state in the union at that time.